 Students must be enrolled in a minimum of six credits per semester in an eligible major to participate in the program.

-nursing student and Great Expectations program participant
+human services student and Great Expectations program participant

 Great Expectations